atlasH2020/atlas_service_client/README.md

-# Atlas Service Client
+# Atlas Service Client Library

-A service client that can be used in an ATLAS enabled software systems that needs to consume ATLAS services.
+A service client library written in Python that can be used in an ATLAS enabled software systems that needs to consume ATLAS services.

 ## Pre-requisities

-Before installing the service client, the registry client needs to be installed.
+Before installing the service client library, the registry client library needs to be installed.

 pip install -e git+https://github.com/atlasH2020/atlas_registry_client.git#egg=registry_client